xbenyx/uihashtopolis/README.md

 # Hastopolis UI
-This project is for the developers working in Hashtopolis UI.
+This project is currently not ready.
 Front End is developed using Angular.JS

 ![Hashtopolis - Animated gif demo](demo/intro1.gif)